 - Vinyasa Yoga is a more complete type of class as it typically moves through all of the various asana families in a single session.
 The families, also called categories or classes, are the groupings the postures belong to such as standing postures, backbends, forward bends, etc.

 - Contrast this to alignment based classes that cycle through the asana categories over a series of weeks, instead of every class.
-The benefit is greater depth of postural understanding, in a particular class, at the expense of single session balance.
+The benefit is a greater depth of postural understanding, in a particular class, at the expense of single session balance.

 A hallmark of Vinyasa Flow classes is the variation in sequence from class to class.
 (A sequence is any time two or more postures are strung together.)
 No two classes are alike.